 Minnesota West Community and Technical College

-Minnesota West Community and Technical College has five campuses and three learning centers in beautiful southwest Minnesota.
+Minnesota West Community and Technical College has five campuses and two learning centers in beautiful southwest Minnesota.
 The college offers more than 60 majors in technical and liberal arts areas.

 - Five southwest Minnesota campus locations: Canby, Granite Falls, Jackson, Pipestone and Worthington.
-Learning centers in Luverne, Marshall and Redwood Falls
+Learning centers in Luverne and Marshall.

 - State leader in online, distance delivery and technology